migp11/pctk/README.md

 [https://github.com/PhysiCell-Tools/PhysiCell-povwriter](https://github.com/PhysiCell-Tools/PhysiCell-povwriter)

 <br>
 While I've not found many differences in the level of performance, the main advantage of having a Python version of PhysiCell-povwriter is that is much easier to extend and customize.
 Furthermore, handling command line arguments and parsing config files is also much easier in Python.
 And the package can be easily extended to add new subcommands and functionalities.
-The subcommands `pctk povwriter` reads xml-based configuration for generating .pov files from PhysiCell output files.
+The subcommands `pctk Povwriter` reads xml-based configuration for generating .pov files from PhysiCell output files.
 The generated pov files can then be rendered using the open source The Persistence of Vision Raytracer suite PovRay ([http://www.povray.org/](http://www.povray.org/)).

-The command povwriter uses an XML config file and PhyisiCell outputs to generate POV files for each time step <br>
+The command PovWriter uses an XML config file and PhyisiCell outputs to generate POV files for each time step <br>

 ```
-usage: pctk povwriter [-h] [--config CONFIG] [--idxs STRN_IDXS] [--format {physicell,physiboss}] [--render] [--width WIDTH] [--height HEIGHT] [--cpus CPUS] [--create-config CONFIG_FNAME]
+usage: pctk output_folder povray [-h] [--config CONFIG] [--render] [--width WIDTH] [--height HEIGHT] [--cpus CPUS] [--create-config CONFIG_OUT] [--idxs STRN_IDXS]

 optional arguments:
   -h, --help            show this help message and exit
   --config CONFIG       XML configuration file for creating pov files
-  --idxs STRN_IDXS      String specifying the indexes of the output files.
-The supported options include: - slices: 1:10:1 - indexes: 1,2,5,10 - all (use glob)
-  --format {physicell,physiboss}
-                        Format of the input data
   --render              Render the .pov files into .png.
 Requires povray ({povray_link})
   --width WIDTH         Width for povray rendered image
   --height HEIGHT       Heigh for povray rendered image
-  --cpus CPUS           Total cpus available to run in parallel using multiprocessing
+  --cpus CPUS           Total cpus availabile to run in parallel using multiprocessing
-  --create-config CONFIG_FNAME
+  --create-config CONFIG_OUT
                         Create a default config XML file for generating POV files
+  --idxs STRN_IDXS      String specifying the indexes of the output files.
+The supported options include: - slices: 1:10:1 - indexes: 1,2,5,10 - all (use glob)
 ```
 ### Example: generating a new povwriter.xml configuration files